 Recurrent UTIs are common even among healthy women.
 Women are more prone to develop UTIs due to the proximity of the urethra to the rectum, facilitating the transfer of bacteria.
 Additionally, the shorter length of the female urethra allows bacteria to reach the bladder more easily.

-Factors that can increase the risk of developing recurring UTIs include:
+Factors that can increase the risk of developing recurring urinary tract infections in women include:

 - Lifestyle: Certain lifestyle habits, such as using a diaphragm during sex, can impede complete bladder emptying and promote bacterial growth.
 Frequent use of vaginal douches, spermicides, or certain oral antibiotics may also disrupt the vaginal bacterial balance, increasing the risk of recurrent UTIs.